Pushpa 2: The Rule: Box office

 On its opening day, the film grossed ₹280 crore worldwide becoming the highest day-one grossing Indian film till date and the highest day-one grossing film ever in India, with ₹200 crore from the domestic market.
 The Hindi version collected a nett amount of ₹72 crore on the opening day, in India.
 Pushpa 2: The Rule became the fastest Indian film to reach ₹400 crore in two days and ₹500 crore in three days.

 In the United States, the film debuted at the number five position earning on its opening day and is projected to earn in its opening weekend.
 As per Deadline Hollywood, the four-day gross is estimated to be ₹590 crore ($70 million) in India and ₹172 crore ($20 million) from the overseas markets, making its global debut grossing ₹762 crore ($90 million).
 In its first weekend, it earned $4.9 million from U.S. and Canadian theaters placing at 5th position as per The Seattle Times.

 On its eighth day of release, the film entered in ₹1000 crore club.
-(Note: According to the makers, the film entered the 1000 crore club in six days, grossing over 1002 crore, while Box Office India and Pinkvilla reported that it crossed the 1000 crore mark in eight days.)
+(Note: According to the makers, the film entered the 1000 crore club in six days, grossing over 1002 crore, while Box Office India reported that it crossed the 1000 crore mark in eight days.)
 The film has grossed ₹1004 crore worldwide in eight days, with ₹813 crore and ₹191 crore from domestic and international markets.
-The nine-day domestic gross collection was ₹855.25 crore.
-The ten-day domestic gross collection was ₹927 crore.
-The eleven-day domestic gross collection is ₹1008.50 crore, thus, becoming the second film in India to cross ₹1000 crore after Baahubali 2: The Conclusion (2017).
 The film collected a worldwide gross of ₹1226 crore in its eleven-day run, with ₹1009 and ₹217 crore from domestic and international markets.
 It continued to remain at the Global Comscore rankings in its second weekend (11 days) with a gross in the home market estimated to be ₹1014 crore ($120M) and worldwide at ₹1414 crore ($167M).
-As per Box Office India, film collected a worldwide gross of ₹1274 crore in its thirteen-day run, with ₹1054 crore and ₹220 crore from domestic and international markets.
-The domestic gross collection was ₹1110 crore, in the first two weeks (14 days), with ₹288.25 crore from its home market (Andhra Pradesh and Telangana).